-- Program units in C have limited usage of signals in Unix systems.
-The SIGUSR1 and - X SIGUSR2 signals can be trapped by the C program unit in the start exit of a work process. - All other signals are handled by the openUTM system code itself.
+- Program units in C have limited usage of signals on Unix and Linux systems.
+The SIGUSR1 and SIGUSR2 signals can be trapped by the C program unit in the start exit of a work process.
+All other signals are handled by the openUTM system code itself by default. - As an alternative to the default handling of signals in openUTM, you can program a separate user signal routine for certain signals and register it in openUTM, see section "Programming user-specific error handling (Unix and Linux systems)" on page 509.